TD-Orch: Efficient Task-Data Orchestration for Distributed Systems with Application to Graph Processing: Preliminaries

-\myparagraph{Sorting-based} Prior work on the Massively Parallel Computing (MPC) model~\cite{im2023massively} has proposed theoretically-efficient solutions to the orchestration problem (e.g.,~\cite{im2023massively,goodrich2011sorting}).
+\myparagraph{Theory-Guided Designs} Prior work on the Massively Parallel Computing (MPC) model~\cite{im2023massively} can extend to theoretically-efficient solutions to the orchestration problem (e.g.,~\cite{im2023massively,goodrich2011sorting,chowdhury2013oblivious}).
 The procedure begins by sorting tasks according to the addresses of their required data chunks.
 Then, MPC broadcasting~\cite{ghaffari2019massively} is used to distribute each data chunk to the corresponding tasks.
 After task execution, a reverse broadcasting step writes the results back to the data chunks, followed by a reverse sorting step that restores tasks to their original order.
-It has been shown that the computation work is load balanced, and the communication cost per machine is $\Theta(\frac{n}{p}\log_{\frac{n}{P}}{P})$~\cite{fish2015computational}, which is optimal~\cite{roughgarden2018suffles}.
-(Note that sorting is used here solely for grouping tasks by their requested data, and hence semi-sorting would suffice.)

-Although these MPC schemes are asymptotically optimal, we will show below (\Cref{subsec:orchestration_implementation}) that the constant factors are non-negligible in practice.
+It has been shown that the computation work is load balanced, and the communication time is $\Theta(\frac{n}{p}\log_{\frac{n}{P}}{P})$~\cite{fish2015computational}, which is optimal~\cite{roughgarden2018suffles}.
+Although MPC schemes are asymptotically optimal, we show in \S\ref{sec:key_value_case_study} that their constant factors are non-negligible in practice, resulting in \textbf{\textit{poor performance}} on real-world systems (e.g.,~\cite{axtmann2015practical}) compared to empirical designs.